-\textbf{Related Literature.} Our paper belongs to the literature of optimal contest design with incomplete information using all-pay auctions.
-Many previous studies focus on how the designer should effectively design a prize structure. \citet{Moldovanu_2001_AER_WTA_Optimial} pioneer the analysis of optimal prize structure.
-Specifically, they show that when maximizing expected total efforts, winner-take-all is optimal among all ranking-based prize structures with non-negative prizes. \citet{liu2018_jet_negative_prizes} and \citet{Liu_2022_optimal_reward_negativeprizes} generalize the analysis to allow negative prizes. \citet{liu2014effort_multiple_prizes} uses a mechanism-design approach to study total-effort-maximization contest format when the designer has $n$ non-negative prizes facing $n$ players.
-Specifically, the contest designer commits a mechanism: allocation rule and payment rule.
-Players choose their willing-to-exert efforts, and then players receive rewards based on the allocation rule and exert efforts specified by the payment rule.
-They show the optimality of a grand all-pay auction under some conditions. \citet{Zhang_2024_WTA_convex_fun} considers a similar setting but assumes that the designer has a fixed budget and players bear a convex disutility.
-With exhaustive allocation assumption, it is shown that the optimal mechanism is all-pay. \citet{Jason_Optimal_Crowdsourcing_Contest} study the optimal mechanism that maximizes the expected highest efforts. \citet{goel_2023_ec_prizes} investigates how the prize structure and ability distributions affect players' equilibrium efforts.
-In this paper, we study how the designer could leverage the number of admitted players instead.
-Relatedly, for all-pay auctions (contests) with complete information, see \citet{baye1996_all_pay_complete}, \citet{barut1998_all_pay_complete} and \citet{Baye_2012_CompleteInformation_Rank-based}; for empirical studies on all-pay contests, we refer readers to \citet{sheremeta_geb_2010_experimental_contests}, \citet{tracy_ms_2014_crowdsourcing} and \citet{tracy_ijgt_2018_experiment_all_pay_auctions}.
+\textbf{Related Literature.} Our paper contributes to the literature on optimal contest design under incomplete information.
+Much of the existing work focuses on how designers should optimally structure prizes. \citet{Moldovanu_2001_AER_WTA_Optimial} pioneer the analysis of optimal prize structures and show that, when maximizing expected total effort, a winner-take-all format is optimal among all ranking-based prize structures with nonnegative prizes. \citet{liu2018_jet_negative_prizes} and \citet{Liu_2022_optimal_reward_negativeprizes} extend this analysis to settings with negative prizes. \citet{liu2014effort_multiple_prizes} adopt a mechanism-design perspective, showing that under certain conditions a grand all-pay auction is optimal. \citet{Zhang_2024_WTA_convex_fun} study a similar environment under a fixed budget and convex disutility of effort, again identifying an all-pay mechanism as optimal. \citet{Jason_Optimal_Crowdsourcing_Contest} analyze mechanisms that maximize the expected highest effort, and \citet{goel_2023_ec_prizes} examine how prize structures and ability distributions jointly influence equilibrium efforts.
+In contrast to this prize-design perspective, our paper investigates how the designer can instead leverage the number of admitted players.
+For related work on all-pay contests with complete information, see \citet{baye1996_all_pay_complete}, \citet{barut1998_all_pay_complete}, and \citet{Baye_2012_CompleteInformation_Rank-based}; for empirical studies, see \citet{sheremeta_geb_2010_experimental_contests}, \citet{tracy_ms_2014_crowdsourcing}, and \citet{tracy_ijgt_2018_experiment_all_pay_auctions}.